jincongho/java-backend-test/README.md

 * Code organisation
 * Quality
 * Readability
-* Actually solving of the problem
+* Solving of the problem

 This test is based on the following gist https://gist.github.com/alirussell/9a519e07128b7eafcb50